parkrevil/bunner-cors-rs/README.md

 #### `PreflightRejected`

-Returns this variant when origin is not allowed or requested method/headers violate policy. `PreflightRejection.reason` contains one of: `OriginNotAllowed`, `MethodNotAllowed`, `HeadersNotAllowed`, `MissingAccessControlRequestMethod`.
+Returns this variant when origin is not allowed or requested method/headers violate policy. `PreflightRejection.reason` contains one of: `OriginNotAllowed`, `MethodNotAllowed`, `HeadersNotAllowed`.

 ```rust
 CorsDecision::PreflightRejected(rejection) => {